apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
 At the moment, total number of jobs stands at approximately `374` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

+### Docker Integration Tests

+Several Docker images that are used for integration tests are now updated to use more recent versions.
+Those are:

+- MongoDb
+- Apache Cassandra
+- AWS Localstack
+- DynamoDb
+- InfluxDb
+- MariaDb
+- MySQL
+- CAS Server
+- SCIM Server

 ### CAS Intializr UI